Boyz II Men: 2013–present: The Package Tour, Collide and Under the Streelight

-On December 15, 2018, the group staged a concert at the Smart Araneta Coliseum with Filipino girl group DIVAS—a group composed of Kyla, Yeng Constantino, KZ Tandingan and Angeline Quinto titled Boyz II Men with DIVAS.
+On December 15, 2018, the group staged a concert at the Smart Araneta Coliseum with Filipina singers Kyla, Yeng Constantino, KZ Tandingan and Angeline Quinto titled Boyz II Men with DIVAS.

 On September 18, 2019, it was reported that the group would play themselves on the ABC comedy series Schooled.

-On September 30, 2019, Boyz II Men announced their Asia Tour, which is slated to take place after returning from their US tour and residency in Las Vegas.
-They will be visiting cities such as Kuala Lumpur, Bangkok (December 7), Singapore (December 9) and Manila.
+On September 30, 2019, Boyz II Men announced their Asia Tour, which took place after returning from their US tour and residency in Las Vegas.
+They visited cities such as Kuala Lumpur (December 1), Bangkok (December 7), Singapore (December 9), and Manila (December 12).

-On December 31, 2022, Boyz II Men performed the National Anthem at the Fiesta Bowl before the Michigan Wolverines and the TCU Horned Frogs faced off in the College Football Playoff semifinals.
+On December 31, 2022, Boyz II Men performed the national anthem at the Fiesta Bowl before the Michigan Wolverines and the TCU Horned Frogs faced off in the College Football Playoff semifinals.
+They later performed an a cappella version of the anthem at the 2024 Las Vegas Grand Prix, which was widely panned by fans.

+In 2024, Boyz II Men competed in season twelve of The Masked Singer as "Buffalos" where Nick Lachey (who competed as "Piglet" in season five) served as their Mask Ambassador.
+Shawn played the Buffalo named Maroon, Nathan played the Buffalo named Olive and Wanya played the Buffalo named Goldie.
+Originally, there was one "Buffalo" in the first appearance before the other two came out during their performance of Cutting Crew's "(I Just) Died In Your Arms".
+They became the first group to win a season of the show while member Nathan Morris became the oldest winner in the show's history at the age of 53, beating out the record held by Wayne Brady in season two.
+Robin Thicke, Jenny McCarthy Wahlberg, Ken Jeong, Rita Ora, Nick Cannon, the entire audience, and Mario as "Wasp" (who finished in second place) figured out that Boyz II Men was "Buffalos".
+Boyz II Men did an encore performance of "Motownphilly".

+On November 22, 2024, the charity Christmas album A Philly Special Christmas Party by The Philly Specials was released, featuring Boyz II Men on the song "It's Christmas Time (In Cleveland Heights)".

+In 2025, Boyz II Men was part of the show KPopped, performing with k-pop group Blackswan.
+They performed "Roll Up", "Motownphilly" and "End of the Road".